mikeinpar/postimat-n8n/README.md

 | Admin/log Telegram chat id (8 places) | `{{ $env.ADMIN_CHAT_ID }}` / `$env.ADMIN_CHAT_ID` |
 | n8n `meta.instanceId` fingerprint | emptied |

-**Credentials** (Postgres, Telegram, MAX, LLM) were already reference-only in the export — n8n never writes credential secrets into a workflow JSON.
+Credentials (Postgres, Telegram, MAX, LLM) were already reference-only in the export, because n8n never writes credential secrets into a workflow JSON.
 On import you recreate those credentials in your own n8n and remap them.

 ## Using them

-1. Import each JSON into n8n (workflows link to each other by **workflow id** — if you re-import as new, fix the `Execute Workflow` references).
+1. Import each JSON into n8n.
+The workflows link to each other by workflow id, so if you re-import as new, fix the `Execute Workflow` references.
 2. Recreate the credentials the nodes expect (Postgres `content_saas`, Telegram bot, MAX bot, LLM provider).
 3. Set the env vars from [`.env.example`](.env.example) in your n8n environment.